Read on to find out how we spiced up our date cake in this Christmas Wreath Multi-Colour Stencil Tutorial!

 - Bling (optional) – we used tiny edible gold stars by Rainbow Dust

 Frost your cake with buttercream, making certain the top is nice and flat.
-Even though Kerrie Wyer does not recommend refrigerating buttercream we did put the cake in the fridge to make sure it was extra firm for stenciling.
+We put the cake in the fridge to make sure our buttercream was extra firm for stencilling.

 Select Stencil 2 and position it bang in the centre on top of your cake.
 Our Spiced Date Cake is 7 inches in diameter which fits the stencil nicely.
 Make sure the stencil text is right reading (i.e. facing up).
 For this project we worked from light to dark so there was no need to wash our brush between colours.